Aqua Line (Mumbai Metro): Rolling stock

 The MMRC, a joint venture of the Government of India and the Government of Maharashtra invited bids to supply rolling stock for Metro 3 in December 2015.
 The process of procuring rolling stock was delayed due to a disagreement between the Central Government and JICA.
 The Centre wanted 75% of the total rolling stock procured for the line to be manufactured in India, as part of its Make in India program, even if the contract was awarded to a foreign company.
 However, JICA wanted the bid for rolling stock to have no restrictions.
 The MMRC argued that manufacturing rolling stock in India would reduce the cost of maintenance.
 The agency stated that although bids without restrictions would result in cheaper procurement cost for the rolling stock, the subsequent cost of importing spare parts would be expensive.
 Under pressure from the NITI Aayog, the Department of Economic Affairs, and the Ministry of Urban Development, JICA agreed to accept the Union Government's domestic manufacturing requirement for rolling stock for all JICA-funded metro systems in India.
 As a result, the winning bidder may only manufacture a maximum 25% metro cars required for Metro 3 outside India.
 The MMRC rejected criticism that the restrictions would favour BEML, Bombardier and Alstom, the only companies that manufacture rolling stock in India, by stating that a foreign company that won the bid could sub-contract to an India-based manufacturer.

 The MMRC restarted the bidding process, under the new conditions, in May 2017.
 The agency sought to procure 31 eight-car train sets.
 Each coach is 22.6 metres long and 3.2 metres wide.
 The MMRC received pre-qualification bids from seven firms - Alstom Transport India Ltd India & Alstom Transport S.A France (Consortium), CAF S.A, Spain, CRRC Nanjing, CRRC Changchun & CRRC International Corporation Ltd China (Consortium), Hitachi Ltd (Japan), Kawasaki Heavy Industries Japan & BHEL (Consortium) India, and Mitsubishi Corporation, Japan.

 In September 2018, the MMRC awarded a EUR 315 million contract to French transportation major Alstom and its Indian subsidiary to supply 336 coaches for Metro 3.
-The contractor will be responsible for the design, manufacture, supply, installation, testing and commissioning of 42 train sets of eight cars each.
+The contractor will be responsible for the design, manufacture, supply, installation, testing and commissioning of 42 driverless train sets of eight cars each.
 The trains will have a carrying capacity of 3,000 passengers and a seating capacity of around 300 passengers in each coach in longitudinal seating arrangements.
-All coaches will be designed and developed at Alstom's engineering centre in Bangalore, and manufactured by the company's plant in Sri City, Andhra Pradesh.
+All coaches will be designed and developed at Alstom's engineering centre in Bengaluru, and manufactured by the company's plant in Sri City, Andhra Pradesh.

 Metro 3 will be driverless.
 The line has an automation level of grade 4.
 However, the line will employ drivers during its first year in operation.
 Trains on the line will also utilize a time-interval system which allows them to maintain the minimum possible distance required for safety between each other.
 As all trains are connected with the operation control centre, every train is aware of the speed and distance of all other trains.